Key Takeaways

 - Collect reviews: Activate "Request a Review" for all Prime Day orders after 5 days

 - Analyze data: Which keywords and audiences performed best?
-Use these learnings for Black Friday and Christmas
+Feed those learnings straight into planning for Prime Big Deal Days and Black Friday Week

-- May: Ramp up PPC budgets, prepare creatives for Sponsored Brands
+- 6 to 4 weeks out: Ramp up PPC budgets, prepare Sponsored Brands Video creatives

-- June (post-event): Intensify retargeting, stabilize ranking, document learnings
+- Post-event: Intensify retargeting, stabilize ranking, document learnings

 Conclusion: Preparation Determines Success